PaddlePaddle/docs/doc/paddle/install/index_en.rst

     (1). **CPU version** : If you only want to install CPU version, please refer to command below

-        If you are using Python 2, command to install CPU version is:
+        Command to install CPU version is:
         ::

             python -m pip install paddlepaddle -i https://mirror.baidu.com/pypi/simple